Chyp3r/ChatByte/README.md

 5) Trainer (Status: The first version is ready.
 Updates keep coming)
 6) Example Main Code (Status: Under development)
 7) UI (Status: Development has not started)
-8) Comment Lines and User Manual (Status: Development has not started)
+8) User Manual (Status: Development has not started)

 ## Run
 To run, download the tool kit and add it to your project folder.